-Not Compliant Fully Compliant (a ) All key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
-These includes de:

-(i) employing authorities (including non-scheme employers, e.g. admitted bodies) (ii) scheme members (including pensioner scheme members) (iii) where appropriate independent professional observers, (iv) expert advisors (on an adhoc basis)
+Not Compliant Fully Compliant (a) All key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure .
+These include: (i) employing authorities (including non-scheme employers, e.g. admitted bodies) (ii) scheme members (including pensioner scheme members) (iii) - where appropriate independent professional observers, (iv) expert advisors (on an adhoc basis)

-Not Compliant Fully Complia ant (b) Where lay members sit on a main or secondary committee.
-They are treated equally in terms of access to papers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights
+(b) Where lay members sit on

+a main or secondary

+committee.
+They are

+treated equally in terms of

+access to papers and

+meetings, training and are

+given full opportunity to

+contribute to the decision

+making process, with or

+without voting rights